invictus-1/VN-Critic/README.md

 🚀 Installation

-Method 1: Download Zip click Exe
+Method 1: Download Zip click EXE
+Method 2: Download source and do npm install then npm run build-exe to get your own exe file.

 ⚙️ Configuration